ISAT-Office/ISAT/Doc/Quick_start.md

 # Manual Description

+This tutorial illustrates  an integrated workflow for  WRF-AQM (CMAQ or CAMx) base on ISAT.
 As the capital of China, Beijing has a large population and many vehicles, making it a hot spot for air pollution research in China.
-This turorial use a triple-nested domains for mainland China, Beijing-Tianjin-Hebei(BTH) and Beijing with spatial resolution of 27, 9 and 3 km, respectively (see Figure).
+This tutorial configured a triple-nested domains for mainland China, Beijing-Tianjin-Hebei(BTH) and Beijing with spatial resolution of 27, 9 and 3 km, respectively (see Figure).

 <img src="fig/快速启动-模拟域示意图.png" alt="快速启动-模拟域示意图" style="zoom:50%;" />

-This tutorial will finish a complete workflow of WRF-AQM (CMAQ or CAMx) base on ISAT.

 # Tool Description

 * **prepgrid**

-Design the simulation nested domain and draw the simulation grid according to the shapefile file, and output the parameters in `namelist.wps` and `namelist.input` in WRF.
+Configuring nested domain parameters based on shapefile in research domain.

+Generating parameters in `namelist.wps` and `namelist.input` in WRF model.

 * **downscale**

-Downscale coarse resolution emission inventories based on a database of emission factors (roads, population, etc.).
+Downscaling gridded emission inventories into defined domain based on spatial allocators (roads, population, etc.).

 * **mapinv**

-Map the downscaled emission inventory is to the simulation grid and this part of the output file can be provided to prepmodel.
+Allocating region-based emission inventory into defined domain.

 * **prepmodel**

-The process of converting *csv* files into emission inventory files that can be directly imported into the CMAQ model.
+Generating inline model-ready emission inventory for AQM.

 # Start

 System: Windows 10 or Linux

-## Step 1: Draw simulation nested domains
+## Step 1: Configuration of nested domains

-This section is based on `prepgrid`.
+This section is based on `prepgrid` module.

-Go to the directory where the `prepgrid.exe` executable is located, and then configure the `par.ini` file.
+Go to "/ISAT_V2/prepgrid/" and configure the `par.ini` file below.

 ```ini
 [projection]